knative/docs/docs/eventing/sugar/README.md

       [{"type":"gumdrops", "sticky":"yes"}]
 ```

-A Trigger with filters will be replace the original:
+A Trigger with filters will replace the original:

 ```yaml
 kind: Trigger